builab/DomainFit/README.md

      pip install numpy
      pip install biopython
+     pip install pandas

-For MacOS and Linux, you have to install pandas inside ChimeraX Open ChimeraX, select Tools/General/Shell
+For MacOS and some Linux, you have to install pandas inside ChimeraX Open ChimeraX, select Tools/General/Shell

 Inside the shell type: